 - All-new 32.5-megapixel CMOS sensor

 When it comes to image quality, it's perhaps no surprise that megapixel counts are on the increase.
 Larger images give greater flexibility for large prints or for heavier cropping – the kind of things you can't even nearly do with a phone camera (not that we're realistically comparing the two).

-We've largely been shooting in dim conditions with the 90D, so if you can see some grain and apparent processing in our gallery of snaps then keep in mind that all images here are shot at four-figure ISO settings.
-In a sense it's testament to this DSLR just how well it performs even in these low-light conditions, although that increase in resolution does mean some compromise from ISO 6400 and up (it tops-out at ISO 25,600) compared to a lower-resolution sensor.
+We've often been shooting in dim conditions with the 90D, so if you can see some grain and apparent processing in our gallery of snaps then keep in mind that all images here are shot at four-figure ISO settings.

 The increase in resolution also dictates how you'll need to handle the camera.
 No, this isn't a 50-megapixel camera like the 5DS, but the beyond-30MP mark does mean that any tiny physical movements will be amplified in results.
 As such you'll likely want to adapt for faster shutter speeds to ensure perfect crispness – although a little movement blur adds to the drama of our go-kart pan shot, for example.